Morphology: 1 - Inflexional Morphology

 Although we may define an adjective as a word that can be used in a noun phrase to specify some property of the head noun of the phrase, adjectives do not necessarily form a distictive category in many languages.
 According to Thomas Payne "Some languages have no formally distinct category of adjectives.
 In such languages, property concepts are expressed as either nouns or as verbs depending upon how they are used in discourse" [Payne, Thomas E (1997), Describing Morphosyntax, Cambridge: CUP].

-It follows, theefore, that words denoting property concepts will be invariant in Piashi, that is morphologically indistinguishable from nouns and verbs.
+It follows, theefore, that words denoting property concepts will be invariant in Brx, that is morphologically indistinguishable from nouns and verbs.
 They will not form a distinct category of 'adjectives'.

 The category labelled 'adverb' in English and many other languages contains words of wide range of semantic concepts.
 In practice any word with a semantic content (i.e. not a grammatical particle) which cannot be clearly categorized as a noun, a verb or an adjective, has been put into the class of adverbs.

-Typically, adverbsare invariant ; but in some languages many, though not all, types of adverb can be inflected for degrees of comparison.
+Typically, adverbs are invariant ; but in some languages many, though not all, types of adverb can be inflected for degrees of comparison.
 The observations concerning comparison of adjectives applies also to the comparison of adverbs.
-It follows, therfore, that any Piashi word which might be classified as an adverb in English and other occidental languages will be invariable in Piashi and morphologically indistinguishable from nouns and verbs.
+It follows, therfore, that any Brx word which might be classified as an adverb in English and other occidental languages will be invariable in Brx and morphologically indistinguishable from nouns and verbs.

-As neither nouns nor verbs in Piashi will have any grammatical inflexions, there is not formal morphological distinction.
-There is only one class of words with lexical meaning with the written shape CVC.
+As neither nouns nor verbs in Brx will have any grammatical inflexions, there is no formal morphological distinction between them.
+There is only one class of words with lexical meaning.

 Top